DevAwizard/Toolbox/editor/neovim/README.md

 #### 📂 Step 10: Create keymap file

 Define essential key mappings for Neovim to enhance productivity and make common tasks easier.

+1. Create the `keymaps.lua` File:
+   - Save the keymaps in lua/username/core/keymaps.lua.

-Below is a breakdown of the keymaps:
+Below is a breakdown of the keymaps commands:

 ##### **🔑 General Keymaps**
 | Key Combination      | Mode   | Description                           |